smartcontractkit/functions-hardhat-starter-kit/README.md

 # Overview

 <p><b>Working with Chainlink Functions requires accepting the terms of service.
-Please visit <a href="https://functions.chain.link/">https://chain.link/functions</a>.</b></p>
+Please visit <a href="https://functions.chain.link/">chain.link/functions</a>.</b></p>

-<p>Chainlink Functions allows users to request data from HTTP/HTTPS APIs and perform custom computation using JavaScript.
+<p>Chainlink Functions allows users to request data from HTTP(s) APIs and perform custom computation using JavaScript.
 It works by executing the request on a <a href="https://chain.link/education/blockchain-oracles#decentralized-oracles">decentralized oracle network</a> (DON).
 When a request is initiated, each node in the DON executes the user-provided JavaScript code simultaneously.
 Then, nodes use the <a href="https://docs.chain.link/architecture-overview/off-chain-reporting/">Chainlink OCR</a> protocol to come to consensus on the results.
 Finally, the median result is returned to the requesting contract via a callback function.
-Chainlink Functions also enables users to securely share encrypted secrets with the DON via threshold encrypted secrets.
-This allows users to access APIs that require authentication without exposing their API keys to the general public.
+<p>Chainlink Functions also enables users to securely share secrets with the DON, allowing users to access APIs that require authentication without exposing their API keys.
+Secrets are encrypted with threshold public key cryptography, requiring multiple nodes to participate in a decentralized decryption process such that no node can decrypt secrets without consensus from the rest of the DON.</p>

+Nodes are compensated in LINK via a subscription billing model.
+You can see pricing details here (TODO).

 # Motivation